SU-SWS/weblogin-auth-sdk/README.md

 ### Usage in Lambda functions

-To use AdaptAuth middlewares in a lambda function all you need to do is create a simple express application for your handler that uses the middleware, then wrap it with [serverless-http](https://github.com/dougmoscrop/serverless-http).
+To use WebLoginAuth middlewares in a lambda function all you need to do is create a simple express application for your handler that uses the middleware, then wrap it with [serverless-http](https://github.com/dougmoscrop/serverless-http).
 Here's a link to a [Netlify post](https://www.netlify.com/blog/2018/09/13/how-to-run-express.js-apps-with-netlify-functions/)